Open Source Strategy Forum 2017

 8. Legal – identifying and solving the legal compliance issues around open source supply chain and contribution.

 Every effort has been made to make this event as affordable and as accessible as possible.
-The conference is free to members of the Symphony Software Foundation.
-For non-members the cost is just $99 USD, while supplies last. *Please note only a limited number of tickets are available, so anyone interested in encouraged to move quickly.
+The conference was free to members of the Symphony Software Foundation.
+For non-members the cost was just $99 USD.

-Coffee, beverages and a boxed lunch will be provided as part of your registration fee.
-For any additional needs, there is a restaurant onsite open from 7:00 am – 3:00 pm with a variety of options that attendees can purchase separately.
+Coffee, beverages and a boxed lunch were provided as part of your registration fee.
+For any additional needs, there was a restaurant onsite open from 7:00 am – 3:00 pm with a variety of options that attendees can purchase separately.

 Who Should Attend?